Sacramento Kings

 NBA Injury Report

-Domantas Sabonis (back) is questionable for Wednesday's game against the Grizzlies.
+Domantas Sabonis (back) is out for Wednesday's game against the Jazz.

 Russell Westbrook